dasdavidd/torment-of-c/README.md

 My goal is to become more familiar with how resources work and get a better grasp of how my beloved technologies work under the hood.
 I got some basic notions but most of it will feel like dark magic.
 I'll try drawing some conclusions for each day and part.

+This is going to take ages.

 ## Day 1

 * Use man-pages to lookup function explanations.
 E.g. `man fseek` will display info about fseek function.

+## Day 2

+* Managing memory is absolutely harder than I assumed.
+Makes you appreciate the wondrous data structures provided in higher level languages.